Bright Green Future

 The Bright Green Future training schedule is diverse, and includes online and face-to-face sessions, project mentoring, and a four-day residential summer school with expert speakers, hands on activities and workshops.
 Through these activities, young people will learn about decision making and policy influence in theory and by seeing it in action.

 Bright Green Future participants playing "Plan or Die" at the first BGF training event in February 2017.
 Read more about the event here.

-“In the course of the project we’re going to learn a great deal about how we can support young people in environmental participation,” said Bridget.
-“This will be fed back to the wider Our Bright Future movement, as we all share evidence, learning and knowledge gained from a brilliant array of projects.”
+“Over the course of the project we’re learning a great deal about how we can support young people in environmental participation,” said Roy.
+“This is fed back to the wider Our Bright Future movement, as we all share evidence, learning and knowledge gained from a brilliant array of projects.”

 If you’re aged between 15 and 19 and want to find out more, please email email@example.com or ring our switchboard on 0117 934 1400.